Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

    While this enables a synchronization point where buffers can be released, and all processes are guaranteed to have completed, it also prevents overlap at the synchronization point.

 4. Look at an alternative synchronization scheme, where the synchronization is performed based on the completion of a previous execution of a call to the accelerator.
-Edit the `host.cpp` file to change the execution loop as follows.
+Edit the `sync_host.cpp` file to change the execution loop as follows.

    ```cpp
      // -- Execution -----------------------------------------------------------